 Sandra Kanck joined WWL in August 2014 and sings second alto/bass.
 She's an ex-Broken Hill girl, the oldest of seven children.
 After 15 years’ service in the South Australian Parliament, Sandra continues to be politically active working as a volunteer for environmentally sustainable population numbers and for Palestinian human rights.

 Sandy joined WWL in 2013 and sings in the Soprano 2 section.
 She loves the variety of music sung by WWL and the feeling of belonging to a very special community of gifted women.
 Sandy is the proud mum of 3 children and devotes her professional life to the development of culture and community services.
-She is currently on extended leave but served as WWL chairperson in 2015.
+She served as WWL chairperson in 2015.

 Majella joined WWL in 2009 initially as an alto 2 but, such is her vocal versatility, she now sings with the Soprano 1 section.
 For over 40 years, Majella has been a member of the Sisters of St Joseph Congregation and had the privilege of conducting the choir for the Eucharist in Adelaide on the occasion of Mary MacKillop’s Sainthood.
 In her professional life, Majella is an Auslan Interpreter within the Deaf Community and she served as a member of the WWL Committee in 2015.